-- Played with in Rally Round the Flag, Boys! by Max Shulman.
-Angela uses this exact line on Harry, and Harry has been to enough movies that he expects her to come on and seduce him in see-through lingerie, and prepares the scene accordingly.
+- Lampshaded and subverted in Rally Round the Flag, Boys!: Angela tells Harry to wait while she goes upstairs to "slip into something more comfortable," and Harry has seen enough movies that he expects her to come on and seduce him in see-through lingerie, and prepares the scene accordingly.
 He is disappointed when she returns wearing velvet pants and a silk blouse, both quite opaque.
 She explains that she didn't "do the kimono bit" because she didn't see him as the "Wham, bam, thank you, ma'am" type.

 - Friends parodies the line: "Let me slip into something a little less comfortable and a little more slutty."